CEM 161 Spring Semester 2014

 If you miss your first lab class

-There is no text for this course; the laboratory manual serves as both your text and your lab notebook.
+This laboratory manual serves as both your text and your lab notebook.
 Data gathered during each experiment must be entered directly into this manual in ink on the appropriate data sheet.
 All experiments must be completed and turned in to your instructor before leaving the laboratory class on the day the experiment is performed.
 Late lab reports will not be accepted.
-Graded lab reports can be viewed using the cemscores website.
+Graded lab reports can be viewed on the cemscores website.

 Prelab homework (OWL© Problem Sets)

 It is important that you read over each experiment before coming to class.
-Before each class, from the second experiment through the end of the course, you must complete a personalized problem set concerning the upcoming experiment.
-These problems will be administered under the OWL© system (http://owl.cengage.com).
+Before each class, from the second week through the end of the course, you must complete a personalized problem set concerning the upcoming experiment.
+These problems will be administered under the OWL© system.
 Each OWL© set is worth 4 points.
 You will drop your lowest OWL© score at the end of the semester.
-Note that these problem sets are different from the CEM 141 OWL Problem Sets and require a separate OWL access code (approximately $4).
+Note that these problem sets are different from the CEM 141 OWL Problem Sets and require the purchase of a separate access code.

-Your answers to the questions are due before 7:30 am on the Tuesday and Thursday of each week (see the attached calendar).
+Your answers to the questions are due before 7:30 am on the Monday of each week.
 It is your responsibility to make sure that you answer the questions before the deadline.
-The first set is due Thursday, May 16th.
+Due dates are noted on the calendar.

 If you have problems with the OWL© system, get help before the deadline!
 Go to Room 185 (General Chemistry Office) or send an email.
 For assistance with the chemistry, go to the Help Room (Rooms 81/83).

 You must score at least 15/36 on these problem sets in order to pass the course.